 This is just another irrational dogma of the highly irrational religion of contemporary poetry.
 The lingering, languishing Muse is a very pathetic fallacy of poets, with no basis in fact.

-As I mentioned before, I own a computer software company.
-I have written thousands of computer programs over the last 30 years.
+I own a computer software company.
+I have been designing and writing computer programs for more than 30 years.
 I understand "hard data."
 Poets may lie.
 Critics may lie.
 But hard data does not lie.

-Obviously, all the poets I knew were either misinformed, or mad.
-Poetry was not in the doldrums at all.
+Obviously, the poets I knew were misinformed.
+Poetry was not in the doldrums at all, in terms of reader interest.
 It was only poets who were in the doldrums.

-I have what may be a fairly unique ability.
-My thirty years of producing computer programs, which are pure logic, have given me a great deal of confidence in my powers of logic.
+I have what may be a rare ability these days.
 When I discover that other people are misinformed, or mad, I can "turn on a dime" and go in another direction.
-Being a hermit also helps in this regard, since there’s no one to "talk sense into me."
+Being a hermit helps in this regard, since there’s no one to "talk sense into me."

-First, I stopped believing what everyone else accepted as the "gospel truth."
+First, I listened to the hard data and stopped believing what nearly everyone else accepted as the "gospel truth" of a false religion.

-Second, I decided to target those multitudinous Internet searches for things relating to poetry.
-As Google came into vogue, I learned how to make Google "fall in love" with my pages, by making them "relevant as hell."
-Soon THT not only ranked number one for most of our poets’ names, but also for highly popular search terms as well.
+Second, I decided to target Internet searches for things relating to poetry.
+As Google came into vogue, I learned how to make Google show favor to my pages, by making them "relevant as hell."
+Soon THT not only ranked number one for most of our poets’ names, but for a number of popular search terms as well.